eyeson-team/js-docs/content/events/index.md

 ### add\_user

-A new user has joined the eyeson room.
+A new user has joined the Eyeson room.

 ```JavaScript
 {